Disclaimer

 All articles and images, unless otherwise attributed or part of a product promotion, are copyright of www.BeCleverWithYourCash.com and cannot be reused.

-How the blog makes money
+How the website makes money

 Some of the links used on the site are what’s known as “affiliate links”.
-By buying through those links I may receive a commission for the sale.
+By buying through those links we may receive a commission for the sale.
 This is the same model used by sites like Money Saving Expert and Voucher Cloud.
 This has no effect on the price for you.

 Privacy and your data